 Have you ever noticed how your dog loves to snuggle up next to your pillow or jump on a pile of laundry on the floor?
-Dogs are creatures of comfort.
-So, why not help your dog create her own special place with a dog blanket.
+Dogs are creatures of comfort and enjoy cuddle time.
+So, why not help your dog create a special place with a dog blanket?

 Why your dog needs a dog blanket